mlederbauer/glossagen/README.md

 <br>

 <p align="center">
-creating a glossary out of scholarly materials and chemistry reviews
+creating a glossary and knowledge graph out of scholarly materials and chemistry reviews – instantly
 </p>

 This project is part of the 2024 LLM Hackathon for Materials and Chemistry.
-Find the public submission of our project – including a product demo – [here](https://twitter.com/pschwllr).
+Find the public submission of our project – including a product demo – [here]([https://twitter.com/pschwllr](https://x.com/maglederb/status/1788682695897240063)).
 Thank you for leaving a ❤️, comment, repost or star!

 Curious about example outputs of GlossaGen?
 Check out an intermediate Weights&Biases report [here](https://api.wandb.ai/links/mlederbauer/udrsalv6).